 The main problem with the condition is the stress and anxiety it creates within the home.
 Parents and other family members may find it difficult to cope with the constant crying, so it's important to have support and to take a break now and then.

 Colic does not need medical treatment.
 However, any parent or carer who is worried about their baby's crying may want to get advice from a healthcare professional to make sure there is no serious problem.

 Before visiting a doctor, all other possible causes of crying should be eliminated.
-These include:

 - lack of contact - some babies want to be cuddled all the time

 - startling - eg due to a jerky movement or sudden noise